trailofbits/multiplier/README.md

 It does so by saving build artifacts into a database, and then making them persistently accessible using a C++ or Python API.

-Multiplier emphasizes the ability to unique identify *all* entities in a build process, including individual tokens, AST nodes, and intermediate representations.
+Multiplier emphasizes the ability to uniquely identify *all* entities in a build process, including individual tokens, AST nodes, and intermediate representations.
 With Multiplier, an analyst can identify code patterns of interest over one of the representations, and then accurately relay results back